 Finally—and perhaps most importantly—most business degrees offer a high return on investment thanks to the greater salary prospects available to you once you graduate.

-In fact, in 2023, the median starting salary for MBA grads in the US is $125,000–up from $115,000 in 2022–and can even be higher depending on which school you graduate from.
-For example, the average salary for a Columbia MBA grad is a whopping $226,500 per year.
+In fact, in 2025, the median starting salary for MBA grads in the US is $125,000—up from $120,000 in 2024—and can even be higher depending on which school you graduate from.
+At Wharton, home of the top-ranked MBA according to the Financial Times, graduates earn over $240,000 on average three years after graduation.

-These salaries are particularly impressive when compared to average salaries in the US.
-For instance, the median household income in the US in 2019 stood at just over $74,500, less than half the average Columbia grad's salary in 2022.
+These salaries are particularly impressive when compared to average salaries in the US—for instance, the median salary and income in the US in 2025 is just over $62,000.